 Other projects include Lunar Trails and PixelPhones.
 The former is an art installation built around a Lunar Lander gaming cabinet from 1979.
 As you play, a robot plots your movements on a giant canvas.
 The results are delicate, whimsical and strangely evocative of Bubble Chamber tracks.

 PixelPhones is an open source platform that turns viewers' smartphones into pixels in a piece of art.
 Imagine a bright constellation map of all the smartphones in a theatre and you're on the right track.

 So, when did computers first appear in his life?
 "Very early.
 My dad was a physics lecturer and he used to bring home computers for me to play with.
 I remember my brother and father had a really early computer called the Nascom.
 The memory was counted in bytes.
 Somehow they made a Space Invaders game for it.
 It was magic to me!
 I must have been nine or ten at the time."

 "I remember first getting my hands on a computer when I was eleven.
 I learned BASIC on a little handheld computer.
 That seems futuristic, doesn't it?
 I think it was a Sharp.
 You could print stuff [to the screen] and make it beep.
 That was it," he laughs.

 "The interesting thing is," he says, "I was always trying to make drawings, to make pictures, animations and games.
 Back then, of course, you had no choice but to learn programming.
 We didn't have Photoshop.
 My entire motivation for programming was to make pictures.
-And you know, today I just try and do the same stuff.
-I try and draw pictures with computers," he continues.
+And you know, today I just try to do the same stuff.
+I try to draw pictures with computers," he continues.